yu-eric/personal-website/content/_index.md

 {{< figure class="avatar" src="/avatar.jpg" >}}

-I am currently enrolled at the University College of London (UCL) for a Masters of Science in Software Systems Engineering.
+I am a graduate student currently enrolled at the University College of London (UCL) for a Masters of Science in Software Systems Engineering.
+My current courses include Software Validation & Verification, Engineering Ethics, and Data Engineering / MLOps Pipelines.

-Previously, I worked as a Software Engineer at [Creative Juice](https://www.getjuice.com/).
+Previously, I worked as a Software Engineer at [Creative Juice](https://www.linkedin.com/company/getcreativejuice/).

 ## Education and Research